|Counseling Office Professionals:|

 Schedule & Program Changes

 Once students register for courses in the spring, they have the responsibility to be certain the correct courses were requested.
-Students who fail required courses should make up these courses through the offered online APEX program during the summer.
-If you have failed a course, the counselor will mail home the APEX form to be completed and returned to the school APEX coordinator to be enrolled.
+Students who fail required courses should make up these courses through the offered online Edgenuity program during the summer.
+If you have failed a course, the counselor will mail home the Edgenuity form to be completed and returned to the school coordinator to be enrolled.
 Students who do not recover failed courses in summer school will have their scheduled changed to reflect what is needed to graduate.
 Additional schedule changes may be made for the following reasons.

 - Need a class for graduation

 - Already passed a class on schedule

 A student must contact his/her counselor to initiate a request for a change.
 Requests will be considered and changes made depending on the student’s career plans and available space in the class requested.
 Parent approval is required.

 Requests for a schedule change will not be considered after September 13th, 2019 unless the subject teacher, parent, grade level administrator and counselor concur that the student is inappropriately placed and the appropriate form is filled out and signed.